marcomaronese/QGAN-pennylane-pytorch/README.md

 longer than the classic counterpart.
 This is due to the gradient calculation method it requires for each parameter the simulation of two circuits.
-We spoke to an internal IBM researcher who confirmed that with 4 qubits the convergence is reached on the order of 1000 epochs even if in his case the task was the reproduction of a multimodal distribution.
+I spoke to an internal IBM researcher who confirmed that with 4 qubits the convergence is reached on the order of 1000 epochs even if in his case the task was the reproduction of a multimodal distribution.
 The choice of our task was made to have a more direct vision of